Secret Wars: Reception

 Secret Wars was a best-seller when it was published in 1984, selling more copies than any other comic in the previous 25 years.
 While it was a financial success, it was not well received by critics when it was published, being criticized for its uninspired and juvenile content.
 An announcement of a sequel series, Secret Wars II, from Carol Kalish, Marvel's Direct Sales Manager at the time, was first met with boos.
 Kalish was even quoted saying: "Let's be honest.
 Secret Wars was crap, right?
 But did it sell?"

 In 2011, IGN listed Secret Wars as one of the best comic book events.
 Their writers found the action and goofiness of the story to be enjoyable.
 They also highlighted the effect it had on the Marvel Universe by introducing the symbiote and new characters.
 In 2011, Alex Zalben of MTV News ranked Secret Wars as the second biggest comic event ever, after only DC Comics' Crisis on Infinite Earths event.
 Zalben praised the Secret Wars story and its lasting effect on the Marvel universe, as well as honoring the storyline as the "semi-official first Event Comics ever."

 Battleworld

-Battleworld is a fictional patchwork planet that serves as the setting in Secret Wars.
-There have been three Battleworlds in total.
+Battleworld is a patchwork planet that serves as the setting in Secret Wars.
+There have been four Battleworlds in total.
 The first was created by the Beyonder, the second was an imitation created by the Stranger pretending to be the Beyonder, and the third was created by Doctor Doom by stealing the power of the Beyonders.